EDGE: the puzzling ellipticity of Eridanus II's star cluster and its implications for dark matter at the heart of an ultra-faint dwarf: Results

 We now explore an alternative scenario for EriII's SC in which it has been recently accreted rather than surviving with its current properties for long times.
-Whilst our EDGE dwarfs assemble their central mass by $z=4$, there are still a significant number of mergers throughout their lives with a few examples of star-rich mergers after $z=1$.
+Whilst our EDGE dwarfs assemble their central mass by $z=4$, there are still a significant number of mergers throughout their lives.
 Indeed, EriII is most similar to the very latest assembling EDGE dwarfs (see \S\ref{sec:EDGE-Eri} and Table \ref{tab:eri_II_comparison}).
 These mergers can contribute to late time dark matter heating as with Halo1459 GM:Later \citep{orkney}, but could also act as vehicles for depositing SCs.
+There are a total of five star-rich mergers which occur after $z=1$, however only one is massive enough to compare favourably to the SC in EriII.
 A SC that is donated via a subhalo merger would be protected from much of the destructive forces of gravitational tides until the dark matter envelope is stripped \citep[e.g.][]{2005ApJ...619..243M, 2005ApJ...619..258M, 2021arXiv210403635B, 2021arXiv211201265V}.
 The increased system mass would also cause the SC orbits to decay faster due to dynamical friction.
 Assuming that previously accreted SCs fall to the centre of EriII without yielding a detectable central SC (c.f. \citealt{2020arXiv201208058S}), it is possible that EriII experienced a long chain of such accretions of which only the most recent remains detectable.